ToniRib/http_yeah_you_know_me/README.md

 * __/shutdown__ - returns the total number of requests to the server and shuts down the server
 * __/force_error__ - returns a 500 Internal System Error status and a stack trace (simulates an error)

-A get to any other path will return a 404 Not Found status.
+A GET request to any other path will return a 404 Not Found status.

 ##### POST